• Portfolio

 Title VI Compliance

 Summit Design and Engineering Services ensures nondiscrimination in all programs and activities in accordance with Title VI of the Civil Rights Act of 1964.
-Persons with disabilities or limited English proficiency should contact Sue Holaday our Director of Human Resources at 919-732-3883 or by email if more information, special assistance or translation services are needed.
+Persons with disabilities or limited English proficiency should contact Sue Holaday, our Chief Human Resources Officer, at 919-732-3883 or by email if more information, special assistance, or translation services are needed.

 View Full Non-Discrimination Policy